 There are only a couple of hours of sunshine a day at this time of year, so it’s a good opportunity to visit one of the city’s remarkable art galleries and museums.
 On the plus side, shorter days means more time to see the Eiffel Tower at night, decorated in the glittering lights for which it is famous.

-Snuggle under a blanket on a guided bus tour of Paris’s famous festive lights from late November to early January.
+Snuggle under a blanket on a guided bus tour of Paris’s famous festive lights.

 what to wear in paris in winter